 About the Christensen Symposium:

-Each year, the Christensen Symposium provides the opportunity to explore and apply the lessons rooted in former Augsburg President Bernard M. Christensen’s legacy, which include:
+Each year, the Christensen Symposium provides the opportunity to explore and apply the lessons rooted in former Augsburg President Bernhard M. Christensen’s legacy:

 - Christian faith liberates minds and lives.

 - Diversity strengthens vital communities.

 - The love of Christ draws us to God.